Master of Management and Leadership

 - Chuck Crain (D.B.A. with a major in Management).

-- Dr. Pat Cowherd is the Dean of Campbellsville’s School of Business and Economics.
+- Dr. Pat Cowherd, Dean of Campbellsville’s School of Business, Economics and Technology.